KIT-MBS/pyrexMD/README.md

     jupyter notebook

-## Contributing to pyrexMD
+## Participating
 `pyrexMD` is free and open source under the MIT license.
-Feel free to ask questions, report bugs, fork, etc.
+We welcome your contribution so feel free to ask questions, report bugs, fork, etc.